Broadband

 • Sky TV: Sky Cinema has 12 movie channels, and a new film premiere every day.
 Sky has hundreds of movies on demand and you can also buy and keep movies from the Sky Store.

-• eir TV: With eir, you can enjoy an Apple TV 4K box and Amazon Prime membership included in your plan.
+• eir TV: With eir, you can enjoy an Android TV 4K box and Amazon Prime membership included in your plan.
 You can also add Sky Cinema for an additional monthly charge.

 • Virgin Media TV: Get access to Loaded TV channels, box sets, movies, and more.
 For a monthly fee, you can also add Sky Cinema and Sky Sports.